 Testing the camshaft position sensor on the 2000-2002 1.8L Nissan Sentra is pretty easy.
 In this tutorial I'm gonna' show you how to using only a multimeter (no scan tool required).

-With the results of this test, you'll be able to find out if the cam sensor is bad or not.
+With the results of this test, you'll be able to find out if the camshaft position sensor is bad or not.

 Contents of this tutorial: